Beyond Static Forecasting: Unleashing the Power of World Models for Mobile Traffic Extrapolation: Experiments

 \subsection{Ablation Studies}

-We ablate the environmental context modalities and the multimodal fusion mechanism.
-Results are reported in Figure~\ref{fig:ablation}.

-\subsubsection{\textbf{Environment context ablation.}}
+\subsubsection{Environment context ablation}

-Removing the facility map (w/o FA) causes consistent MAE increases across all four scenarios, indicating that static infrastructure layout provides essential spatial priors for traffic dynamics modeling.
-Excluding OD flow (w/o OD) leads to comparable degradation, as it captures time-varying mobility demand that directly drives traffic redistribution across cells.
-When both are removed simultaneously (w/o FA/OD), the degradation is most pronounced, particularly on Urban-Para and Suburb-Topo, confirming that the two modalities provide complementary information and their joint presence is critical for accurate rollout.
+As reported in Figure~\ref{fig:ablation}, removing the facility map (w/o FA) causes consistent MAE increases across all four scenarios, showing that static infrastructure priors and time-varying mobility demand are both important.
+The facility map helps characterize coverage constraints induced by buildings and BS layouts, while OD flow reflects human mobility that drives traffic redistribution.
+Removing both causes the largest context-related degradation, confirming their complementary roles in accurate rollout.

-\subsubsection{\textbf{Multimodal fusion ablation.}}
+\subsubsection{Multimodal fusion ablation}

-Removing all fusion components (w/o TRN/SPE/LG) yields the largest MAE increase among all ablated variants, even exceeding the context-removal settings on several scenarios, demonstrating that how modalities are fused matters as much as which modalities are included.
-Among individual components, removing shared positional encoding (w/o SPE) or learnable gating (w/o LG) each causes notable performance drops, as the former disrupts cross-modal spatial alignment and the latter disables adaptive modality weighting based on local context.
-Removing the Topology Representation Network (w/o TRN) leads to moderate degradation, indicating that the learned spatial bias enriches the model's understanding of network topology but is partially compensated by the remaining spatial encoding.
-The full fusion design consistently achieves the lowest MAE (dashed line), validating that all three components synergistically contribute to effective multimodal integration.